Bart45m/set_up_your_bussiness_web/README.md

 Current version isn't done yet, in the future app will be finished and there will be applied some corrections:

+# Used technologies:
+- React.js with react-redux, react-redux-persist
+- Firebase: Firestore, Authentication(email and password)

 # Functional requirements:

 1. Registration with account type selection(person or institution)